wesleyharuo/Data-Driven-Station-Placement-for-Network-Expansion/README.md

 ## Business Context

-Between 2021 and 2025, Bike Share Toronto executed a 4-year Growth Plan that brought stations to all 25 wards for the first time.
+Between 2021 and 2025, ......... executed a 4-year Growth Plan that brought stations to all 25 wards for the first time.
 The next phase moves from *coverage* to *density* — adding stations within wards that already have presence but where residents still travel too far to reach one.

 With the 2030 target of 12–16 million rides (up from 7.8 million in 2025), every new station must carry its weight analytically.
 But raw ridership projection is only one input: if it were the only criterion, the system would concentrate all new investment in downtown, reinforcing existing inequity.